chaincodelabs/seminars/lightning-protocol-development/lightning-limitations.md

 ### Pinning Attacks

-1. Can including fees in channel transactions be abused by attackers?
-How do anchors seek to fix this?
-2. If a channel is being closed unilaterally, and the commitment tx has a low fee, can one of the parties bump the fees with CPFP \(spend their output with a high fee\)?
+1. If a channel is being closed unilaterally, and the commitment tx has a low fee, can one of the parties bump the fees with CPFP \(spend their output with a high fee\)?
 If not, why not?

 ### On the Difficulty of Hiding the Balance of Lightning Network Channels